7 Best Spots to Watch a Santa Cruz Sunset

 There are various viewing points along the bluffs, with a trail connecting each one so that you can make an evening hike of it.

 Natural Bridges State Beach is a nature lover’s paradise.
 Its magical tide pools and coves are a monarch butterfly pitstop along their migration route to the Mexican state of Michoacan.
-Given it’s chances for exploration, it’s also one of the best kid-friendly spots to visit in Santa Cruz.
+Given its opportunities for exploration, it’s also one of the best kid-friendly spots to visit in Santa Cruz.

 Despite its name, West Cliff Drive is a three-mile boardwalk that runs from Santa Cruz Wharf to Natural Bridges State Beach, offering enchanting views of the ocean, shrubbery, and sandy coves that make up the stretch of coastline.